Hypomyelination with atrophy of basal ganglia and cerebellum

 These symptoms occur because certain brain cells in individuals with H-ABC are not fully covered by myelin (hypomyelination), a substance that usually surrounds nerve cells to help them work better.
 Also, this condition causes the breakdown (atrophy) of two parts of the brain that help to coordinate movement - the basal ganglia and cerebellum.
-The cause of H-ABC is currently unknown.Hypomyelination with atrophy of basal ganglia and cerebellum (H-ABC) is a disease that affects certain parts of the brain.
+H-ABC is is caused by a mutation in the TUBB4A gene.Hypomyelination with atrophy of basal ganglia and cerebellum (H-ABC) is a disease that affects certain parts of the brain.
 Symptoms usually begin in infancy or early childhood and vary in severity; they include movement difficulties and delay in mental development or learning problems.

 - Schiffmann R, van der Knaap MS. The latest on leukodystrophies.
 Current opinion in neurology.
 2004; 17:187-192. http://www.ncbi.nlm.nih.gov/pubmed/15021247.
 Accessed 3/27/2012.